 What is the best applicant tracking system for small businesses in 2026?

 For small businesses hiring fewer than 10 roles per year, Zoho Recruit and Breezy HR both offer free plans with basic pipeline management.
 Manatal starts at $15/user/mo and includes AI candidate scoring.
-The right choice depends on whether you need agency-style multi-client support (Manatal) or ecosystem integration (Zoho).
+Right choice depends on whether you need agency-style multi-client support (Manatal) or ecosystem integration (Zoho).

 How much does an enterprise ATS cost per year?